Do You Really Need a Webcam in 2025?

 • Corporate presenter, CEO, or public speaker

-…you’ll benefit from features that built-in webcams usually lack, such as:
+You’ll benefit from features that built-in webcams usually lack, such as full manual controls, true 60fps, wide-angle lens support, and high-quality microphones.

 Artificial intelligence and software enhancements are revolutionizing video quality, often negating the need for new hardware.
-Apps like:
+Apps like NVIDIA Broadcast and XSplit VCam offer powerful features such as background removal, auto-framing, and low-light enhancement.

 Furthermore, you can leverage your smartphone’s advanced camera by using it as a webcam with tools like: